Accessibility in the Pyle Center

 There is a designated private space to pump at the Pyle Center.
 The room is equipped with a lock for privacy, chair, table, and outlet.
 The key is available at the front desk of the Pyle Center.

-The lactation room is a separate, lockable room within the 3rd floor women’s restroom room (the women’s restroom closest to the main staircase).
+The lactation room is a separate, lockable room within the 3rd floor women’s restroom (the women’s restroom closest to the main staircase).

 FOOD AND REFRESHMENTS

 For all conference-related meals and snacks, the Pyle Center catering team will provide vegan, gluten-free, and nut-free options.
 However, there will also be food options available that contain animal products, gluten, and nuts.
-Meals and refreshments will be available on the first floor of the Pyle Center in the AT&T Lounge throughout the conference.

 SERVICE ANIMALS